 It should be a no-brainer.
 If you boat safely, you’ll get a chance to boat again.
 When you consider how potential situations can develop on the water, you will grow to appreciate the importance of being water wise.
 It doesn’t mean you don’t get to have any fun out on the water.

-If anything, it means that if you become a safe and smart boater, you’ll actually end up having even more fun fishing, waterskiing, smuggling, whatever you end up using your watercraft for.
+If anything, it means that if you become a safe and smart boater, you’ll actually end up having even more fun fishing, waterskiing, smuggling, whatever you end up using your boat for.
 It also means that your family and friends will join you more often knowing that they will be in a safe environment that you have created by being a common sense boater.